mdolab/dafoam/doc/source/Download.rst

 Download
 --------

+The current stable version of DAFoam is v1.1.
+See the changes log from `here. <https://github.com/mdolab/dafoam/releases/tag/v1.1.1>`_

 There are two options to run DAFoam: **pre-compiled package** and **source code**.
 If you are running DAFoam for the first time, we recommend using the pre-compiled version, which supports Linux (Ubuntu, Fedora, CentOS, etc), MacOS, and Windows systems.
 For production runs on an HPC system, you need to compile DAFoam from the source.

 - **Pre-compiled package**